top of page

 7. Why bother fixing this?
 I want to keep our family together for the sake of the children.
 I am willing to sacrifice how I feel to keep the family together—it’s better for the children to have an intact family.

-The stress and tension in the household environment is palpable to all its members—especially the children.
-Children require consistent emotional and physical safety with unconditional love.
-They would rather have separate homes with divorced parents than to constantly bear the pain and frustration of this disruptive, toxic environment.
+The stress and tension present in the household are clearly felt by all its members, particularly the children.
+Children require a stable environment that offers both emotional and physical safety, along with unconditional love.
+They would rather experience the separation of their parents than endure the ongoing pain and turmoil of a toxic living situation.

 8. I feel guilty judging or “outing” my narcissistic parent’s behavior.
 No matter what has happened, my parents do love and want the best for me.
 No parent is perfect.
 They did the best they could do.
 Family is forever.